-I’m just going to throw some interesting voice search stats your way taken from Brafton’s blog about the subject… ready?
+I’m just going to throw some interesting stats your way about the expectations from Brafton’s blog about the subject… ready?

 More and more people are using digital assistants and smart home devices.
 Nowadays it definitely feels less alien to talk to your mobile, its almost second nature.
 Features such as voice are being used more and more.

 How do you optimise for this?
 Well, with voice search, users communicate directly with the search engine in voice-controlled searches.
 This means the focus should be on more longtail keywords, such as questions.